keajs/kea-docs/docs/concepts.md

 ```

 There's one shorthand that can be useful.
 In case your actions take no arguments, just pass `true`
-(or anything that's not a function) instead of a function that creates the payload from the arguments:
+(or anything that's not a function) instead of an arguments-to-payload serializer:

 ```jsx
 const logic = kea({